CRITICAL INFRASTRUCTURE

 Chemical | Basic, specialty, agricultural, consumer products |

-Commercial facilities | Entertainment, lodging, malls, outdoor events |
+Commercial facilities | Entertainment, hotels, casinos, lodging, malls, outdoor events |

 Critical manufacturing | Machinery, electrical & transportation equipment |